Instructions for installing Ghost on an Orange Pi 5

 1. Allow root access by editing /etc/ftpusers then remove root from the list.

-2. Enable root user by creating a password per https://linuxize.com/post/how-to-enable-and-disable-root-user-account-in-ubuntu/
+2. Enable root user by creating a password per https://linuxize.com/post/how-to-enable-and-disable-root-user-account-in-ubuntu/ You'll log into FTP as root then th password that you'll create.

 sudo passwd root